dsmiles/matillion-task/README.md

 However, I was able to recreate the SpringBoot project on my local machine in the evening and fixed those problems (incompatible library versions).
 I also forgot to add the `spring-boot-starter-test` to the dependencies (which didn't help).

 ## Things to-do
-1. Move `parseResponse()` from repository class to service class (it's in the wrong location, better separation of concerns, etc)
+1. Move `parseResponse()` from repository class to service class (it's in the wrong location, better separation of concerns, etc) - DONE
-2. Use a DTO to encapsulate the response from `parseResponse()` for better type safety (cleaner)
+2. Refactor `parseResponse()` into smaller methods as its too complicated (cleaner) - DONE
-3. Add more exception and error handling (include use of `Optional` instead of `null` )
+3. Add more exception and error handling - DONE
-4. Add more application logging using log4J or something similar (better for debugging)
+4. Add more application logging using log4J or something similar (better for debugging) - DONE
-5. Add more tests to each level (controller, service, repo - missing values, unsupported HTTP verbs, bad responses, timeouts, etc)
+5. Add more tests to each level (controller, service, repository) - DONE
-6. Add some E2E API level test cases using REST-Assured or similar
+6. Add some E2E API level test cases - DONE
-7. Add some NFR tests (performance, security, etc. as appropriate)
+7. Add some NFR tests (performance, security, etc. as appropriate) - TBD

 ## Additional features
 1. Add ability to get the "best image" for a given subject.
 This would involve adding methods to the controller, service and repository classes to `findBy(subject)`.
 For example, Ocean, Tigers, Nature, Science, etc.